dudung/soal/_posts/0/22/2021-04-13-intro-to-ann-0.md

 A5  | fungsi aktivasi
 A6  | aturan belajar

-Hal yang boleh tidak ada adalah
+Hal yang boleh tidak ada pada suatu JST adalah

 <ol type="A">
 <li>A1, A3.